-There are number of reports that are useful.
-You can show report by user or by mailbox (two different reports).
+There are number of useful reports.
+You can show the report by user or by mailbox (two different reports).
 Then you have a report showing the licensing consumption, and lastly, you have a report of storage consumption.
 Before executing the storage consumption report you can specify a date range for the reporting interval.

 Suitability for Organizations

 Veeam Backup for Microsoft 365 v7 is suitable for organizations of all sizes and industries that use Microsoft 365 services.
 Starting with very small businesses which can even benefit from FREE version covering up to 10 accounts.
 The Veeam Backup for Microsoft 365 v7 provides reliable data protection for critical data stored in Microsoft 365, reducing the risk of data loss due to various threats, such as accidental deletion, malware, or cyber attacks.
 The solution's flexible backup scheduling options and efficient recovery operations ensure that organizations can meet their recovery objectives and maintain business continuity in case of a disaster.

 The solution's integration with Veeam Backup & Replication and VeeamONE and makes it an excellent choice for organizations that need to manage their entire backup infrastructure from a single console.
 The integration also enables organizations to extend their data protection beyond Microsoft 365 services to other platforms, making it a versatile solution for multi-platform environments.